movin-in/movin-in.github.io/README.md

 Built with a clean and simple design, this website presents the main features, demo, support, and contact sections to introduce Movin' In to users and developers.

-The website is built using [Vite](https://vitejs.dev/) with plain HTML, CSS, and JavaScript.
+This website is built using [Vite](https://vitejs.dev/) with plain HTML, CSS, and JavaScript.

 Feel free to explore the code, see how everything works, suggest improvements, or use it as a starting point or template to build your own landing page.